valebuyondo/monty/README.md

-You have a captain's log due before 2023-09-24 (in 2 days)!
-Log it now!
-We're moving to Discord!
-In a few days, we will be leaving Slack in favor of Discord 🎉 Click here for more information
 You just released the advanced tasks of this project.
 Have fun!
 0x19.
 C - Stacks, Queues - LIFO, FIFO
 C